felix-zaslavskiy/meta_llm_leaderboard/README.md

 Todo:
 - Add to automated change tracker for AgentBench - checkout repo.. see if a new file is present?
-- HF leaderboard.
-Make Top vs Commertial models by size.
+- Links to the HF models that are in graph.
 - Create visualizations for top models for other benchmarks by model size. https://huggingface.co/spaces/bigcode/multilingual-code-evals

 Ideas: